 2. In a wide flat pan, heat 4 tablespoons of achiote oil over medium high heat.
 The oil should be hot enough for the sofrito to sizzle when added.
 Stir in ½ cup of sofrito and ½ teaspoon of kosher salt and let it cook until the tiny bits begin to brown slightly.

 3. Add red onions.
-Stir in 1/4 can of small red beans and 1/4 can of plain tomato sauce.
+Stir in 1/3 cup of beans and 1/4 can of plain tomato sauce.
 Let this cook for a few minutes until the tomato sauce is well incorporated.
 This mixture will have cooked down to a somewhat oily, paste-like consistency.

 4. Increase the heat to high.
 Add the riced cauliflower and stir until it has all been thoroughly incorporated.
 Once evenly coated, spread everything out and let your cauliflower cook unbothered for about 5 minutes, so it begins to brown slightly on the bottom.

-6. Transfer cooked cauliflower rice to a larger serving bowl and repeat the process for the other remaining halved cauliflower.
-Combine both batches to your serving bowl and enjoy!
+6. Transfer to a larger serving bowl and repeat the process for the three remaining halved amounts of cauliflower.
+Add each batch to your serving bowl and enjoy!